elkoalita/Landslides_GEOG761_FinalProject/README.md

-# Landslides_GEOG761_FinalProject
+# Landslides_Master_Research
-A landslide susceptibility analysis using Random Forest and CNN as academic approach
+A landslide susceptibility analysis using Random Forest, Support Vector Machine and Xboost.